-Students must have completed their second year of medical school to be eligible for the post-sophomore fellowship program.
-Starting date is July 1st, unless prior arrangements have been made with the Program Director.
+Students must have completed their pre-clinical medical school curriculum to be eligible for the PALM post-sophomore fellowship program.

-Trainees receive an annual $24,000 stipend plus individual health insurance, uniforms and uniform laundry.
-In addition, the Department covers the expenses of fellows who present a research project at a national pathology meeting.
+Trainees receive an annual $25,000 stipend plus individual health insurance, uniforms and uniform laundry.
+In addition, the PALM Department covers the expenses of fellows who present a research project at a national pathology meeting.

 Dr. Melina Flanagan, Vice Chair of Pathology Education, at firstname.lastname@example.org with questions and for more information.